Bogle (dancer)

-Gerald Levy (22 August 1964 – 20 January 2005), better known as Bogle and also as Bogle Dancer, Mr Bogle, Father Bogle and Mr Wacky, was a Jamaican dancehall star, dancer and choreographer.
+Gerald Levy (22 August 1964 – 20 January 2005), better known as Bogle and also as Bogle Dancer, Mr Bogle, Father Bogle and Mr Wacky, was a Jamaican dancehall dancer and choreographer.
 Beenie Man called Bogle "the greatest dancer of all time" and he is recognised as "part of the foundation and as an icon inside of dancehall culture."
-Bogle created more dancehall moves than any other figure, he is best known for creating the Bogle dance which is named after him.
+Bogle created more dancehall moves than any other figure; he is best known for creating the Bogle dance which is named after him.
 His stage name, Bogle, is a reference to Paul Bogle a National Hero of Jamaica.

 Early life

 Gerald Levy was born on 22 August 1964 in Trenchtown, West Kingston in the capital of Jamaica.
 He was educated at Charlie Smith All Age and spent a brief period at St George's College.
 As a child in the 1970s he appeared on Louise Bennett's television show Ring Ding and in the 1980s he danced on the Saturday evening television programme Where It's At, both on the Jamaican Broadcasting Corporation.